halliej/healthchecker/readme.md

 change the labels as required.
 If you are familiar with Mocha you will know what to do.
 Otherwise run the test manually and you will see what you need to do.
 You may need to adjust the timeout value if your test takes more than 5 seconds to run.
 This is all standard Mocha stuff so refer to the docs if in doubt.
-You will probably also need to change the Chai assertions to match what your API is returning.
+You will probably also need to change the assertions to match what your API is returning.

 Now if you run mocha from the root of the project you should see the default spec report.
 If not you may have issues with the previous steps but you should be able to figure it out.
-The Mocha and Chai docs should help.
+The Mocha docs should help.

-Once you can successfully run your Moch test manually you can start automatic mode by typing:
+Once you can successfully run your Mocha test manually you can start automatic mode by typing:
 `node healthchecker.js`.
 In a production environment you will probably want to use a process manager such as pm2.